On day 5 we drove east toward Calgary for the first time, seeing the mountains we’d missed in the dark on our way in.

-Our first stop was deceiving, but I kept my faith in the photos I’d seen online.
-We parked at Grotto Mountain Pond and walked behind the gravel plant on a particularly unimpressive trail (a quarter of the way in the trial crosses an employee parking lot … woohoo, adventure!).
+This first sight of the processing plant was incongruent with our expectations of Grotto Mountain’s treasures, but I kept my faith in the photos I’d seen online.
+We parked at Grotto Mountain Pond and walked behind the gravel plant on a particularly unimpressive trail (a quarter of the way in the trail crosses an employee parking lot … woohoo, adventure!).

-Both had kids sliding down the ice flows.
+Children were sliding down the ice flows.
 One eventually had my camera tumbling down its flow as well.
 Sony builds resilient camera bodies, I can vouch for that now.
-Watching (and oh, god, hearing) my four figure camera bouncing downhill end over end on the ice was a nightmare, but after carefully retrieving it (I had no interest in bouncing myself) it sprang back to life (even in sub-zero temps where anything plastic would have split apart and shattered like glass on that ice) and kept on trucking with only a few abrasions.
+Watching (and oh, god, hearing) my four-figure camera bouncing downhill end over end on the ice was a nightmare, but after carefully retrieving it (I had no interest in bouncing myself) it sprang back to life (even in sub-zero temps where anything plastic would have split apart and shattered like glass on that ice) and kept on trucking with only a few abrasions.

 After returning to the car we still had about three hours of daylight left so I tasked Sam with finding something else for us to see around Canmore.
 Like my camera, she did not disappoint when things got tough.